-- If a transferrable math course with grade of C or better has not been completed, a math placement test will be required.
+- Complete on-line math placement testing prior to orientation if a transferrable math course with a grade C or better has not been completed (blackboard.uscupstate.edu)

 Pursuant to section 59‐101‐430 of the South Carolina Code of Laws, as amended in 2008, the University of South Carolina has adopted a general enrollment policy effective January 1, 2009.
 To attend a public University in the state, a student must be a citizen or national of the United States or an alien lawfully present in the United States.

 Students must now provide proof of citizenship before being allowed to enroll in classes at the University.